 - Our work in partnership with other agencies in the best interests of the children.
 Requests for service to CSWS will (wherever possible) be made by the Safeguarding Designated Staff, to the CSWS Duty and Advice team (0113 3760336).
-Where a child already has a child protection social worker, the School will immediately contact the social worker involved or in their absence, the team manager of the child protection social worker. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as Female Genital Mutilation (FGM), and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - That the School procedures for recording any cause for concerns and passing information on to the DSL, of a pastoral or safeguarding nature, is done through CPOMs - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation (CCE), FGM, radicalisation, child-on-child sexual abuse and serious and violent crime.
+Where a child already has a child protection social worker, the School will immediately contact the social worker involved or in their absence, the team manager of the child protection social worker (out of hours 01135 50600). - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as Female Genital Mutilation (FGM), and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - That the School procedures for recording any cause for concerns and passing information on to the DSL, of a pastoral or safeguarding nature, is done through CPOMs - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation (CCE), FGM, radicalisation, child-on-child sexual abuse and serious and violent crime.
 All staff to be aware safeguarding incidents/behaviours can occur outside school or be associated with outside factors.
-CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity. - Children missing education/absconding during the School day can also be a sign of CCE, including involvement in County Lines. - Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cybercrime
+CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity. - Children absent from education or missing/absconding during the School day can also be a sign of a range of safeguarding concerns including sexual abuse, sexual exploitation, child criminal exploitation, including involvement in County Lines. - Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cybercrime